-If the harvest limit for the early season is not reached on or prior to November 21, and after the late season has been closed (due to harvest limit being reached) for 5 consecutive days, the early season will reopen until the Zone 1 early season harvest limit is reached or until March 31.
-If the late season closes after March 25, there will not be a Zone 1 conditional season.
+If the harvest limit for the early-season is not reached on or prior to November 26, and after the late-season has been closed (due to harvest limit being reached) for 5 consecutive days, the early-season will reopen until the Zone 1 early-season harvest limit is reached or until March 31.
+If the late-season closes after March 25, there will not be a Zone 1 conditional season.

 Zone 2 - Opens: Sept.
-3 - Closes: March 31
+1 - Closes: March 31

-Mountain lions may be harvested using firearms and archery equipment.
-Beginning November 23, mountain lions may also be harvested by pursuing with dogs.
+Mountain lions may be harvested using firearms, pre-charged pneumatic air guns and archery equipment (including crossbows).
+Beginning November 27, mountain lions may also be harvested by pursuing with dogs.
 There is no overall harvest limit for Zone 2.